Date of birth

 He became a stalwart of a strong Dale side who were chasing a spot in the League One play-offs throughout the campaign.

-Logan kept 10 clean sheets in 30 appearances for the Greater Manchester side last season, helping them to a ninth-place finish.
+Logan kept 10 clean sheets in 30 appearances for the Greater Manchester side in the 2016-17 season, helping them to a ninth-place finish.

 The goalkeeper is currently Stags' number one stopper, following on from his superb performances in both legs of last term's play-off semi-final against Newport County.